Does your multifamily property have a coworking space? Many don’t, but that could change sooner than you think.

 Demand for this amenity may only increase in the future.
 The same Upwork study predicts that by 2027, over half of all Americans will be freelancing.
 That’s a lot of coworking potential and a convincing argument for setting up a convenient workspace at your multifamily property.

-It’s true that remote work used to be the realm of freelancers, but the coronavirus changed that.
+It’s true that remote work used to be the realm of freelancers, but the pandemic changed that.

 In February 2020, the economy was doing well (overall), the stock market was at an all-time high and unemployment was a mere 3.5%.
-The arrival of COVID-19 quickly caused businesses to shut down or else send people to work remotely from home — indefinitely.
+The arrival of COVID-19 quickly caused businesses to shut down or else send people to work remotely from home.

 As a result, many in-office positions went remote.
 The question on everyone’s mind: How long will this last?
 Now that it’s been proven that some jobs don’t need to be performed from a central office, it’s clear that the number of work-from-home positions in America is going to increase.
 Coworking spaces will be valuable to many people who don’t have the space or resources to convert their apartments into home offices.